clearlinux/clear-linux-documentation/source/get-started/bare-metal-install-server.rst

 Telemetry
 =========

-:ref:`telem-guide` is a |CL| feature that reports failures and crashes to the |CL| development team for improvements.
-For more detailed information, visit our :ref:`telemetry-about` page.
+Telemetrics is a |CL| feature that reports failures and crashes to the |CL| development team for improvements.
+For more detailed information, visit our :ref:`telem-guide` guide.

 Select your desired option on whether to participate in `telemetry`.